Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Error Analysis

 \section{Error Analysis}

-The accuracy of the neutron energy determination for the fission chamber measurements was determined by measuring the spread of energies for a given energy slice.
+The accuracy of the neutron energy determination for the time of flight measurements with the fission chamber were determined by measuring the spread of energies for a given time and therefore energy slice.
 This was done by calculating the root mean squared of all the neutron energies of a certain slice:

-The accuracy in the energy for the nuclear reaction measurements was partially determined by the kinematic acceptance of the detector geometry.
-It was also impacted by variations in the beamline energy impinging on the target, which was less than 40 keV between runs.
+The accuracy in the energy for the nuclear reaction measurements was partially determined by the angular spread and therefore the kinematic acceptance of the detector geometry.
+Angular biases were deemed negligible as the detector was aligned with a well characterized setup frequently used at the facility~\cite{PhysRevLett.125.062501}.
+It was also impacted by the variation seen in the beamline energy impinging on the target, which was less than 40 keV between runs.

-The error in the quenching factor values has been determined by variation seen in $\Delta \frac{\chi^2}{DOF}=2$, where $\chi^2$ is found by fitting the sigmoid function to the neutron edge.
+The error in the quenching factor values have been determined by variation seen in $\Delta \frac{\chi^2}{DOF}=2$, where $\chi^2$ is found by fitting the sigmoid function to the neutron edge.